 - Currently living in campus housing and studying abroad for Spring

 - Plan on returning to campus housing in the Fall

-Please complete the storage application to indicate that you meet the above requirements and need to store no more 3 sealed, shippable, boxes no larger than 18" x 18" x 24" (W x L x H) and weighing no more than 70 lbs
+Students are able to store no more 3 sealed, shippable, boxes no larger than 18" x 18" x 24" (W x L x H) and weighing no more than 70 lbs.

 Please contact firstname.lastname@example.org if you need to retrieve storage in January (at the start of the spring semester).